 Petticoats were another key component in the wardrobe of the 1950s woman.
 In order for her skirts to reach those voluminous Dior levels, petticoats were essential.
 Usually fitted to the waist, the layers of gathering would normally begin at hip level, so as to keep volume at the waist to a minimum.

 Petticoats not only added volume to a frock, but also added wonderful movement.
-They were an definite improvement upon their earlier cousins, the crinoline cages and hoops.
+They were a definite improvement upon their earlier cousins, the crinoline cages and hoops.
 As the fabric was malleable with no boning or steel, the act of sitting was made much more convenient.
-Read about 1950s petticoats.
+Read more about 1950s petticoats here.

-Today, reproduction petticoats are made in an array of colors to match any mood or outfit.
+Today, reproduction crinoline petticoats are made in an array of colors to match any mood or outfit.
 The fabrics are softer, allowing for more layers to be utilized whilst being comfortable on the skin.
 Malco Modes is one of the best brands (very soft and full).

 In the 1920s, hosiery was usually pale cream or black.
 Pastel shades were available and were worn by the more daring Bright Young Things.
 Patterns such as plaids and stripes were also popular.

 In the 1930s and 1940s, nude stockings with a seamed back were worn.
 The seam was formed when the stockings were made, termed ‘Fully Fashioned.’

-By the mid 1960s, as a new fashion trend and silhouette emerged, as did a changing attitude to hosiery.
+By the mid 1960s, as a new fashion trend and silhouette emerged, so did a changing attitude to hosiery.
 The mini skirt proved incompatible with stockings and garters, so a new type of legwear emerged – tights.
 These were available in a whole host of shades, one to match every outfit.
 For plus size tights and any color you could want you must get Snag Tights.